Regis MedicalRegis MedicalRegis MedicalRegis Medical

 Stages of Chronic Kidney Disease

-This stage can also be referred to as very severe or End Stage Renal Disease.
-With kidney failure, the build up of waste and toxins within the body becomes life-threatening.
+5. Stage 5 (eGFR below 15 or on dialysis) - Also referred to as end-stage renal disease (ESRD).
+With kidney failure, the buildup of waste and toxins within the body becomes life-threatening.
 Dialysis or a kidney transplant will be necessary.
-In addition, the disease will lead to an increased risk of heart disease and stroke.
+The risk of heart disease and stroke is also significantly elevated.

 Causes of Chronic Kidney Disease